MatthijsKamstra/haxejs/02dom/about.md

 ## jQuery and VanillaJs

-There are two flavours you can use to find out if the DOM is ready
+There are two flavors you can use to find out if the DOM is ready

 - the popular jQuery
-- and the much discussed VanillaJs version
+- And the much discussed VanillaJs version